Soyuz 13: Mission highlights

 Launched 18 December 1973, the Soyuz 13 crew of Klimuk and Lebedev performed some of the experiments intended for the failed Salyut space stations from the previous year.
 Unlike Soyuz 12, the craft was equipped with solar panels to allow for an extended mission.
 Additionally, an orbital module was attached replacing unneeded docking equipment.
 This module included the Orion 2 Space Observatory (see below).

-The crew used a mulispectral camera to measure the atmosphere and pollution.
+The crew used a multispectral camera to measure the atmosphere and pollution.
 They also tested the Oasis 2 closed ecology system, and harvested protein, yielding 30 times the original biomass.
 Medical tests were also carried out, including experiments to measure blood flow to the brain.

 The crew landed in a heavy snowstorm on 26 December 1973, but were recovered a few minutes later, some 200 km at southwest of Karaganda, Kazakhstan.

-During its 8-day mission, Soyuz 13 was in orbit around the Earth at the same time as the U.S. Skylab 4 mission, which had been launched on November 16, and which would remain in orbit until February 8, marking the first time that both the United States and the Soviet Union had crewed missions operating simultaneously.
+During its 8-day mission, Soyuz 13 was in orbit around the Earth at the same time as the U.S. Skylab 4 mission, which had been launched on 16 November, and which would remain in orbit until 8 February, marking the first time that both the United States and the Soviet Union had crewed missions operating simultaneously.